Top White House Adviser Cedric Richmond doubles down on support for K-12 Schools | Atlanta Daily World

 “For K-12 that’s why we triple Title I funding that will be a key component to not only leveling the [educational] playing field but also creating equity in that space and making sure the communities that need the money the most get the most.”

-These are things we are going to have to do in terms of testing, smaller classroom sizes and better ventilation and the infrastructure of partitions.”
+These are things we are going to have to do in terms of testing, smaller classroom sizes, better ventilation and the infrastructure of partitions.”

 In an online statement from President Biden, the commander-in-chief had this to say “… if we do this wrong, we will put lives at risk and set our economy and our country back.”